 In November 2010, we increased our lease financing arrangement with Banc of America Leasing & Capital, LLC to \$15.0 million.
 This arrangement has been established to allow us to finance the purchase of new software, hardware and other computer equipment as we expand our technology infrastructure in support of our business growth.
-During the three months ended March 31, 2011 we did not incur any additional borrowings under this financing arrangement.
-As of March 31, 2011, we have total borrowings under this arrangement of approximately \$8.4 million.
+During the nine months ended September 30, 2011 we incurred \$3.9 million of additional borrowings under this financing arrangement.
+As of September 30, 2011, we have total borrowings under this arrangement of approximately \$10.3 million.
 These leases bear an interest rate of approximately 5% per annum.
 The base terms for these leases range from three years to three and a half years and include a nominal charge in the event of prepayment.
-Lease payments are approximately \$3.7 million per year.
+Lease payments are approximately \$5.1 million per year.
 Assets acquired under the equipment lease secure the obligations.

-In February 2011, we extended our \$5.0 million revolving line of credit with Bank of America, with an interest rate equal to BBA LIBOR rate plus an applicable margin based upon certain financial ratios, through May 31, 2011.
-This line of credit includes no restrictive financial covenants.
-We maintain letters of credit in lieu of security deposits with respect to certain office leases.
-During the three months ended March 31, 2011, one letter of credit was reduced by approximately \$0.2 million.
-As of March 31, 2011, no amounts were borrowed against the line of credit and \$3.1 million of letters of credit were outstanding, leaving \$1.9 million available for additional letters of credit or other borrowings.
-These letters of credit may be reduced periodically provided we meet the conditional criteria of each related lease agreement.
+During the three months ended September 30, 2011, one letter of credit was reduced by approximately \$0.2 million.
+As of September 30, 2011, \$2.9 million in letters of credit were outstanding, leaving \$7.1 million available for additional letters of credit.
+These letters of credit may be reduced periodically provided the Company meets the conditional criteria of each related lease agreement.